kiehozero/Focloir/README.md

 committed myself to using as much content from a pre-built CSS library as I could.
 The [Materialize](https://materializecss.com/) is a really lightweight and powerful library that provided great results out of the box.
 The result of this is that nearly all of my CSS styling was around colouring and font selection.
-- [Code Institute](https://www.codeinstitute.net/)'s task manager project gave me a good structure to work from, as well as the foundations for my Python interaction with MongoDB.
+- The [HTML5 Pattern](https://www.html5pattern.com/Miscs) website is a great resource for understanding the use and format of regular expressions in validating user-inputted text.
 - W3 as usual
 - Pymongo docs
 - Flask Pymongo docs

 ### Tutorials

--
+- [Code Institute](https://www.codeinstitute.net/)'s task manager project gave me a good structure to work from, as well as the foundations for my Python interaction with MongoDB.
 -
 -